So what are Cookies?

 Cookies, though they sound nasty and invasive are not all that bad.
 It’s what helps websites remember your login, preferences, and history when you visit them again.

-And advertisements though they disturb you by popping up everywhere, actually keeps the web free and accessible.
+And advertisements though they disturb you by popping up everywhere, actually keep the web free and accessible.

 So if somebody figures out a way to offer us the best of customization, without actually following our every move, isn’t that an advancement in the right direction?